ramp4-pcar4/ramp4-pcar4/docs/configuration/layer-config.md

 *string*, only applies to layers that [support attributes](#layer-abilities)

-Specifies an attribute based filter to be applied to the layer.
-Only features satisfying the query will appear in the layer.
-If missing, all features are shown.
+Specifies an attribute based filter to be applied to the layer at startup.
+Features that don't satisfy the filter will not be shown.
 At runtime, this filter can be accessed via the Layer API using the filter key `initial`.

 Query format is that of an SQL WHERE clause, the part that comes after the keyword `WHERE`.
 See [this page](https://desktop.arcgis.com/en/arcmap/10.3/map/working-with-layers/building-a-query-expression.htm) for examples.